 - Play a chord and identify the root notes in that chord.

-There are a lot more exercises, which is why I’m offering a book (to be released in April) to organize it all so you can focus on learning the fretboard quickly!
+There are a lot more exercises, which is why I’m offering a book to organize it all so you can focus on learning the fretboard quickly!
 It contains 159 exercises to keep your practice sessions fresh.
-It incorporates music theory, rhythms, and much more so you’re learning multiple concepts at once.
+It incorporates music theory, chords, and much more so you’re learning multiple concepts at once.
 I still use these exercises to stay fresh.
 They work for beginners to pros.
 Consider preordering my book, The Secrets of Learning the Fretboard.
-It is expected to be released in May/June 2016!
+It is expected to be released in Fall of 2016!

 I hope you enjoyed this lesson on Learning the fretboard.
 It takes a lot of practice, but staying motivated seems to be the #1 problem.
 There are a lot of fun ways to practice the guitar.
 Keeping your practice fresh with varied exercises is the best way.
 Once you accomplish it, you’ll break out of ruts and have a lot more fun with the guitar!